Prevent elder financial abuse

 - Become a "trusted contact" to monitor bank account and brokerage activity.

-- Sign up for a service such as EverSafe to track financial activity and notify an advocate of unusual withdrawals or spending.
+- Track financial activity and notify an advocate of unusual withdrawals or spending.

 - Set up direct deposit for checks so others don’t have to cash them.